 Receiving online payments

-PayPal is the most common payment method for online English lessons as it’s really simple to use and almost everyone knows about it.
-It only takes a few clicks to send an invoice to your students for each lesson and allows you to keep on top of all your payments.
-PayPal charge 20p plus a 3.4% fee per transaction.
+PayPal is the most common payment method for teaching English online lessons, and it’s straightforward to use.
+It only takes a few clicks to send an invoice to your students and keep on top of payments: PayPal charge £0.20/$0.30 plus a 3.4% fee per transaction.

 Interested in becoming a qualified online English teacher?
 Enrol on our Teaching English Online Advanced TEFL Course

-Are you already teaching English online?
-Don’t forget to share your experiences with other readers in the comments section below
+Do you already teach English online?
+Don’t forget to share your experiences with other readers in the comments section below.